The Name That Unlocks

 Who are you?

 You are not your body.
-Your body is limited and changing and it is destined to return back to the earth of which it is made.
-If you believe you are your body, you will seem to be limited, changing and destined to die.
+Your body is limited, ever-changing, and destined to return to the earth from which it came.
+If you believe you are your body, you’ll feel limited, temporary, and mortal.

-When you know who you are, when you see who you are, when you feel who you are, no one will ever be able to take it away from you.
-They couldn’t really take it before, but now that you are aware of it, you will never let it go because it is always there, always present, always YOU.
-It is never less than perfect.
-How could it be?
-It can never leave you or be extinguished.
+When you truly recognize who you are—when you see, feel, and know your true self—no one will ever be able to take that understanding away from you.
+In truth, they couldn’t take it before, but now that you’re aware of it, you’ll never let it go.
+It has always been there, always perfect, and always YOU.
+It cannot leave or be extinguished.

 Protection From The Storms